 Thankfully, Everything is perfectly safe.
 The guide even mentioned to us at one point that if your legs aren’t long enough to stretch across the broken boards, you can put your full weight on the rope net that is directly under the boards and it would support you.
 So that was neat.
 And further, if by some weird chance that didn’t work, the harness would keep you from falling.
 Again, its Disney.
 They’ve got this.
 Plus, you get some pretty awesome photo ops on that bridge.

-We were also given binoculars and a magic towel ( which we were allowed to keep) to cool off.
+For our Animal Kingdom Safari Trek we were also given binoculars and a magic towel ( which we were allowed to keep) to cool off.
 Which let us just say, was amazing by 12:30 pm in the hot Florida sun.
 The Savanna guides were great as they gave us info about the animals and the park in general.
 And they were always on the lookout for great photo ops.
 Also tons of opportunities to ask questions here!

 After that we headed to a beautiful hut type structure for lunch.
 Set right on the Savanna!
 Here you could find a water bottle refill station as well as restrooms.
 We were given our food and Jungle Juice, which is the same juice as POG juice at Ohana.
 And one of our absolute favorite beverages at Disney World.
 Yummy enough that we’ve even made a Popsicle recipe out of POG just so we could have this at home.

-Disney’s Animal Kingdom is All About Conservation
+Disney’s Animal Kingdom Conservation

 On the way back to civilization, the guides educated us about the conservation efforts happening at Animal Kingdom and informed us that part of our admission cost would go to the conservation effort of our choice.
 Which was also a neat perk, because at the end of the tour you get to place your token in a box towards your favorite cause.

-Wild Africa Trek at Animal Kingdom Tips
+Wild Africa Trek Tour at Animal Kingdom Tips

 Wait for a deal if you can.
 Ok, so we paid $130 per person with the coupon; and prices vary depending on the season.
 But we wanted to give you a little bit of an idea price-wise because sometimes the pricing is hard to find!